 1. Own a D tin whistle

 If you already have one, great!
-If not, feel free to check our comprehensive tin whistle buying guide and pick the one you think is best for your needs.
+If not, please check our comprehensive tin whistle buying guide and pick the one you think is best for your needs.
 Generally, even the cheapest one is a good starting point.
-Have in mind that these lessons are written with the D whistle in mind, as it is the most common whistle key.
+Keep in mind that these lessons are written with the D whistle in mind, as it is the most common whistle key.
 So make sure you don’t get the wrong one.